-Study the markets extensively, including considering time cycles and the master time factor to trade with success starting today which can be the date you may change your trend from a losing trader to becoming a winning trader!
+Always study the financial markets extensively, including time-cycles and master-time-factor to trade with success starting today which can be the date you may change your trend from a losing trader to becoming a winning trader!

 This extremely significant Gann Angle crosses at the center or ½-point at 14 where the other geometric angles cross-over each other, thus dividing the square into 2 equal parts.
 Then, note angle "D" which forms another 45° angle moving from the N.W. corner to the S.E. corner, crossing 14 at the exact ½-point.
 You see by this that, if we draw the first line through the center of the square, we divide it into 2 equal parts.
 When we draw the lines from the other directions, we divide it into 4 equal parts.
 Then, by drawing the 2 lines from each corner, we divide the square into 8 equal parts and produce 8 triangles.
 We use 28 because 28¢ was the lowest price the cash-market Wheat has ever sold at.

 As you study the square, it should be relatively easy to tell with your eyes where the strongest support point or resistance points are located.
 It is at the (gravity) center where all the angles cross.
 Four angles cross at this point so, naturally, this would be a stronger support point than a place where only one angle crosses.
 I could divide each one of these smaller squares into 4 or 8 equal parts by drawing angles in the same way.
 Later, when I give you the rules and examples, I will explain how to square the range of a stock or commodity that is, the difference between extreme low and extreme high market price, or the difference between any low point and any high point, and also how to square the bottom price.

 Pattern Chart For Drawing Gann Geometrical Angles